wintercounter/ccss/web/docs/ccss/guides/quick-examples.md

 ### Array values

-Shorthand properties awaiting numeric values with unit can accept an array as an input.
+Shorthand properties awaiting numeric values with units can accept an array as an input.

 Example: